.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 • 61% parked domains mean the functional .ai namespace is roughly 400,000 active websites — the "one million registrations" headline overstates real-world usage by 2.5x

-• .io's sovereignty crisis makes .ai the default choice for new tech startups — the Chagos transfer creates strategic uncertainty that .ai, with Anguilla's stable ISO 3166-1 status, doesn't face
+• .io's sovereignty crisis makes .ai the default choice for new tech startups — the Chagos treaty (signed May 2025) creates strategic uncertainty that .ai, with Anguilla's stable ISO 3166-1 status, doesn't face

-• Domain speculators face asymmetric downside risk — with aftermarket prices up 13x and wholesale costs rising 29%, the carry cost of speculative .ai registrations is increasing while the pool of unregistered premium names shrinks
+• Domain speculators face asymmetric downside risk — with aftermarket prices up 13x, wholesale costs rising 29%, and Spamhaus noting increased abuse, the carry cost and reputational risk of speculative .ai registrations are both increasing

 What Would Help

 1. AI founders: register your .ai domain now, but own your .com too.
 The .ai premium is worth paying for brand signaling, but .com remains the Internet's default.
 Defensive registration of both protects against future uncertainty.
-Check current .ai availability and pricing — the March 2026 increase means waiting costs more.
+With the March 2026 price increase now in effect, waiting costs more — and at 97.5% two-character saturation, short domains are effectively gone.

 2. Domain investors: the easy money in .ai is already gone.
-With aftermarket prices up 13x and registration costs rising, the risk/reward has shifted.
+With aftermarket prices up 13x, registration costs rising to $90/yr wholesale, and 90%+ saturation on short domains, the risk/reward has shifted.
 The best .ai domains are already registered or priced at six figures.
-Speculating on mid-tier .ai domains at $70+/year carry cost requires increasingly optimistic assumptions about continued AI hype.
+Speculating on mid-tier .ai domains at $90+/year carry cost requires increasingly optimistic assumptions about continued AI hype.

 4. Anguilla's government: diversify before the window closes.
 Every hacked ccTLD windfall in history has eventually plateaued. .tv peaked, .io is plateauing, .co stabilized years ago.
-The current .ai revenue boom is funding real infrastructure — but the $70M/year run rate assumes indefinite AI enthusiasm.
+The current .ai revenue boom is funding real infrastructure — abolishing property tax, launching free healthcare — but the $93M/year run rate assumes indefinite AI enthusiasm.
 Sovereign wealth fund principles apply: treat windfall revenue as temporary and invest it in permanent capabilities.

 This analysis was conducted using the DomainsProject dataset, which continuously indexes domains across all 1,519 active TLDs in the IANA root zone.
-Dataset domain counts reflect active DNS crawling as of March 2026; registry registration figures are sourced from Domain Name Wire, Sherwood News, and IMF reporting.
-Aftermarket data is from DNJournal and Afternic.
+Dataset domain counts reflect active DNS crawling as of March 2026; registry registration figures are sourced from Domain Name Wire, Sherwood News, and Anguilla's 2026 government budget address.
+Aftermarket data is from DNJournal, Sedo, and Afternic.
+AI venture funding figures are from Crunchbase and the OECD.
+Spam data is from Spamhaus Domain Reputation reports.
 Explore .ai statistics on our TLD statistics page, browse the full TLD dashboard, or access the complete dataset for your own research.